DOI-USGS/ISIS3/Developing-ISIS3-with-cmake.md

 ## Anaconda and ISIS3 Dependencies
 To started building ISIS3 with cmake, you first need anaconda installed. **If you are internally developing, please expand the `Details` drop-down for more information; otherwise, continue reading the instructions in this section**.

 <details>

 When developing internally, it is *recommended* when you start working with cmake and anaconda that you use the shared anaconda environments in `/usgs/cpkgs/`.
+These anaconda environments have the isis3 dependencies installed that are needed for development.
 This makes setup simple and can make sharing builds easier.
 You will need to modify your `~/.bashrc` as follows:

 (Linux)